 Yes, leaves and other green plant materials are biodegradable and compostable.
 This means you can make nutrients for your garden by leaving them where they fall or adding them to your compost pile.

-The process of leaf decomposition takes place in the same manner as the decomposition of any other organic matter.
+The leaf decomposition process occurs in the same manner as any other organic matter decomposition.
 First, it will decay through aerobic bacteria before breaking down into simpler forms such as CO2 and water.

 Leaves will decompose faster in the presence of oxygen, which is what aerobic bacteria use to break down matter.
 So if you are planning on adding your leaves to the compost pile, there are two simple things you can do to speed up the process: